James W. Moseley: Ralph Horton crash case

 Moseley investigated the Ralph Horton flying saucer crash after finding it in the flying saucer file of the Atlanta Constitution.
-Moseley called the airport and confirmed that the object was a device used by the Air Force to determine wind velocity and direction.
-It was sent up attached to a balloon and tracked by radar, since radar beams were reflected by the object.
+Moseley called the airport and confirmed that the object was a device called a corner reflector, which was used by the Air Force to determine wind velocity and direction.
+The object was attached to a balloon and sent into the atmosphere to be tracked by radar, since radar beams were reflected by the object.
 Horton retrieved the object from where he had discarded it, and gave it to Moseley, but Moseley subsequently lost it.
 In later years, Moseley lamented that if he had held on to the object, then it might have been he instead of Pflock who cracked the Roswell incident.

 Lost Creek saucer video

 The Lost Creek Saucer sighting was a hoax brainstormed by Gray Barker and James Moseley in early 1966.
 The idea was to produce footage of a flying saucer.
-On July 26, 1966, in Lost Creek, West Virginia they had John Sheets — one of Barker's researchers — hold a ceramic "boogie" saucer on a fishing pole in front of a car, while Moseley drove and Barker filmed.
+On July 26, 1966, in Lost Creek, West Virginia, they had John Sheets — one of Barker's researchers — hold a ceramic "boogie" saucer on a fishing pole in front of a car, while Moseley drove and Barker filmed.

 Afterwards, Moseley played the film during his UFO lectures, and Barker sold copies of the footage via his mail-order film business.
 Both men continued to claim that Sheets had innocently recorded the saucer landing.
 In "Whispers from Space," the footage is shown while Moseley discusses its origins.

 Moseley later wrote in his book "In addition to showing the film on New York–area television and at one of the Saucer News monthly lectures, I incorporated it and the story behind it into my American Program Bureau talk.
 I had decided I needed a 'prop' for my lectures", then describes how he, Barker and Sheets made it.